openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

   2023-02-04 00:06:16,936 | INFO : Evaluation completed
   Performance(score: 0.9591280653950953, dashboard: (3 metric groups))

-The optimization time relies on the hardware characteristics, for example on 1 GeForce 3090 and Intel(R) Core(TM) i9-10980XE it took about 10 minutes.
+The optimization time relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 and Intel(R) Core(TM) i9-10980XE it took about 10 minutes.

 3. Command example for optimizing
 OpenVINO™ model (.xml) with OpenVINO™ POT.